G-D-A/coffee-online/web/README.md

-# Online Store Web (Frontend)
+# CoffeeOnline Web (Frontend)

 ## Overview

-This is the **React frontend** for the Online Store system.
+This is the **React frontend** for CoffeeOnline.
 It allows users to:

 - Register and log in
-- View a product catalog
+- View public coffee menu
 - Add products to the cart
 - Remove products from the cart
 - Checkout and place orders